kurai-foundation/tma-sdk/README.md

 # Telegram miniapp SDK

-An abstraction layer for @tma.js/sdk that provides seamless interaction with native buttons and provides a more usable API.
+An abstraction layer for @tma.js/sdk that provides seamless interaction with native buttons and more usable API.

 ## Table of contents